-In our upcoming study EpHect, the objective is to increase our knowledge about the effect of pHyph treatment against fungal infection (Vulvo Vaginal Candiditis, VVC).
-The patients will be treated with one tablet a day for 6 consecutive days.
-This study will be held in collaboration with clinics in Sweden.
+In our ongoing study EpHect, the objective is to evaluate the effect of pHyph in treatment of vaginal fungal infection (Vulvo Vaginal Candiditis, VVC).
+The patients are treated with one tablet a day for 6 consecutive days.
+The study is conducted in collaboration with four gynecological clinics in Sweden.
 Read more about the study and have possibility to participate via this link (Swedish).

 VVC is very common and as many as 75% of women globally will have an infection at least once in their lives.
 Many of those will experience recurrent infections.
 The cause of VVC is usually Candida albicans, a fungal species that is naturally present on skin and mucous membranes, but can transform into a pathogenic form as a response to an imbalance in its environment.